eProsima/vulcanexus/docs/rst/tutorials/vulcanai/turtlesim/turtlesim_tools/turtlesim_tools.rst

     :lines: 14-21

 Note that if the *shared_node* is not found or the service is not available, the tool will raise an exception and abort the operation.
-Exceptions are handled by VulcanAI, automatically assingning a null output to the tool and informing the agent about the error.
+Exceptions are handled by VulcanAI, automatically assigning a null output to the tool and informing the agent about the error.

 Then, a request object is created and filled with the input data, which is retrieved from the `kwargs` dictionary.
 Finally, the service is called and the future is awaited until the response is received before returning the output.